Jamzieeeee/BattleTech-Collection-Manager/README.md

 - ### Store data on an external cloud database

-  I used NeonDB to store the PostgreSQL database for this project.
+  I used AWS to store the static files, NeonDB to store the PostgreSQL database for this project.

 ___